ethereumbook/ethereumbook/src/chapter_7.md

 **view**

-A function marked as a view promises not to modify any state.
-The compiler does not enforce the `view` modifier; it only produces a warning when it can be applied.
+A function marked as a view does not modify any state.
+The compiler does not force the use of the `view` modifier; it only produces a warning when it can be applied.

 **payable**